Braving the Storm: Quantifying Disk-wide Ionized Outflows in the Large Magellanic Cloud with ULLYSES: Results

-where x indicates \HI, \SII, \SiIV, or \CIV, $v_{\rm helio, x}$ is the flux-weighted centroid velocity of an ion as calculated in Section \ref{sec:method_contfit}, and $v_{\rm RSG}$ is the line-of-sight velocity of the LMC's stellar disk as represented by red supergiant stars that we discuss in Section \ref{sec:data_rsg}.
+where $v_{\rm helio, x}$ is the centroid velocity of an ion with x being \HI, \SII, \SiIV, or \CIV, and $v_{\rm RSG}$ is the line-of-sight velocity of the LMC's stellar disk as represented by red supergiant stars (see Section \ref{sec:data_rsg}).
 The values of $v_{\rm helio, x}$ and $v_{\rm RSG}$ for the ULLYSES DR5 sight lines can be found in Table \ref{tb:logN}.

 For \HI, because the 21cm emission comes from both the front and back sides of the LMC disk, the signs in $\delta v_{\rm bulk, HI}$ cannot be used to diagnose inflows or outflows.
 The top left panel shows that most of the neutral gas probed by \HI\ has bulk velocities consistent with those of the red supergiant stars within $\sim$20 $\kms$.
 The similarity between \HI\ kinematics and that of the red supergiant stars suggests that the bulk mass of the \HI\ gas in the LMC is co-rotating with the underlying young stellar disk (see also \citealt{olsen07, olsen11}).